Table of Contents

 What is a supplier portal?

 A supplier portal, also known as a vendor portal, is an integrated online platform shared by businesses and their vendors.
 The supplier portal is used for entering supplier information, submitting documents, displaying status, and communicating.
-With a supplier portal, document submission includes contracts, electronic purchase orders, vendor invoices for payment, and electronic W-9 tax forms.
+With a supplier portal, document submission includes contracts, electronic purchase orders, vendor invoices for AP and payment, and electronic W-9 tax forms.

 A supplier portal efficiently handles shared business processes through a web interface.